swimlane/DocSPA/src/docs/modules/README.md

 # Modules

 The primary method for extending a DocSPA application is via [Angular modules](https://angular.io/guide/architecture-modules).
 These modules should be imported to your application's root `NgModule`.
-Often a module requires using the `forRoot(config)` static method for supplying additional configuration information.
+Often a module requires using the `forRoot` static method and supplying additional configuration information.

 ## DocspaCoreModule (required)